Posted on Leave a comment

 • Starting conservatively

-• Paying attention to how the body responds
+• Observing how your body responds

 • Avoiding overly complex combinations